How Can I Get My Child's Text Messages Sent To My Phone?

 As a cybersecurity expert and a mother of two, I greatly prefer XNSPY over other options.
 XNSPY is a comprehensive parental control app that lets you get your child's text messages sent to your phone as well as record call logs, social media activities, location, and much more.
 The app also offers 24/7 alerts and the ability to send remote commands to your child's device.

-To use XNSPY for monitoring text messages, you need to install the app on your child's phone.
+To use XNSPY to monitor text messages on iPhone or Android, you need to install the app on the phone.
 Once installed, it remains hidden and does not affect the device's performance.
 You can then access all the collected information through an online dashboard available on any internet-enabled device.

 In my experience with XNSPY, I found it to be user-friendly and highly effective for keeping tabs on my children's phone activities.
 The real-time alerts have helped me address potential issues promptly.